NYA2107/ecma6-javascript-data-structure/README.md

 ---------|------------
-addFirst(value) | adding value to the first index of linked list addLast(value) | adding value to the last index of linked list insertAfter(value,index) | adding value after the specified index insertBefore(value,index) | adding value before the specified index removeValue(value) | remove the specified value from list
+addFirst(value) | adding value to the first index of linked list addLast(value) | adding value to the last index of linked list addAll(collection) | adding another linked list to the linked list insertAfter(value,index) | adding value after the specified index insertBefore(value,index) | adding value before the specified index removeValue(value) | remove the specified value from list